-This article provides an overview of a system developed by Quantiphi that uses AI Platform on Google Cloud Platform (GCP) to implement distributed machine learning model training using the TensorFlow Estimator API.
+This article provides an overview of a system developed by Quantiphi that uses AI Platform on Google Cloud to implement distributed machine learning model training using the TensorFlow Estimator API.
 The article describes the creation of the input pipeline, the implementation of the tower-based replicated model graph, and the use of estimator and experiment classes using the Estimator API.

 This description covers a specific implementation, but the same blocks can be adapted for other model training events as well.

 The following code blocks are used as part of the solution:

 - An input function (using the TensorFlow Dataset API).

 - A model function that is run simultaneously on all available GPUs for synchronous training.